trust-mfn-berlin/animals-as-objects/vault/theme.microbial-worlds.md

 </figure>

-[^1]: From “Amateur Microscopists”. _National Museum Scotland_, no date. https://www.nms.ac.uk/explore-our-collections/stories/science-and-technology/microscopes/microscopes-chapters/amateur-microscopists/ (28.08.2021).
+[^1]: From “Amateur Microscopists”. _National Museums Scotland_, no date. https://www.nms.ac.uk/explore-our-collections/stories/science-and-technology/microscopes/microscopes-chapters/amateur-microscopists/ (28.08.2021).

 [^2]: To learn more about the history of biotechnology, see Robert Bud. _The Uses of Life: A History of Biotechnology_.
 Cambridge: Cambridge University Press, 1994.